 Image Credit: backlinko.com

 4. Company’s internal training is increasingly being given through webinars.

 Companies not only see the benefits of providing their customers with webinars, but they are also providing webinars for their employees.

 Allowing companies to educate their customers and internal teams allows for business growth, better customer relationships, higher employee satisfaction, and company knowledge.

 These are all reasons why companies now use webinars for training purposes.

 Webinars for business objectives

 5. Generating leads and sales is something that 76% of webinars aim to do.

 Leads and sales are the lifeblood of any business.

-Having a way to generate leads and sales with a webinar is an excellent way for businesses to use an online event as a form of marketing and education.
+Having a way to generate leads and sales with a webinar is an excellent way for businesses to use an online event for marketing and education.